sarmishra/Calculagor_using_python/README.md

-# Calculagor_using_python
+#Calculagor_Using_Python
-This the simple calculator which develop  by using python programming language.
+This is a simple calculator which was developed using the Python programming language.